dinanathsj29/angular-unit-testing-jasmine-karma-tutorial/README.md

 5 Fundamentals of Unit Testing
 =====================

 5.1.
-Clean coding principles-practices
+Clean coding principles-best practices
 ---------------------

 - Need to follow clean coding practices for writing code of development as well as test cases:
  - Small functions/methods (10 lines of code or less)
- - Proper naming conventions for variables and functions/methods
+ - Proper naming conventions for variables and functions/methods (Follow clear and consistent naming conventions for your unit tests)
  - Single responsibility principle (one function should do/perform one task only)
+ - Unit Test cases should be independent (In case of any enhancements or change in requirements, unit test cases should not be affected)
+ - Test only one code at a time
+ - While writing test we must think/test all execution scenarios like `if and else condition, positive, negative outputs, pass and fail cases, true or false switch case` etc.
+ - In case of a change in code in any module, ensure there is a corresponding unit Test Case for the module, and the module passes the tests before changing the implementation
+ - Bugs identified during unit testing must be fixed before proceeding to the next phase in SDLC (Software Development Life Cycle)
+ - Adopt a `test as you code` approach, The more code you write without testing, the more paths you have to check for errors

 5.2.
 Creating a spec test file
 ---------------------

 1. Create a new Test file which should have `.spec.ts` extension
     - Every class/component file should have its corresponding Unit Test case file with `.spec.ts` extension
     - `(e.g.: component = header.component.ts, unit testing/spec file = header.component.spec.ts)`
 2. Angular development team recommends putting unit test scripts alongside the files they are testing and using a `.spec` filename extension to mark it as a testing script (it's a Jasmine convention)
     - `header.component.ts, header.component.spec.ts` - should present under one folder
 3. Inside `.spec` test file write Unit Test cases as per logic/functionality mentioned and/or as per specific needs-requirements in the component class file
-4. To run the test cases, use Angular CLI command: `ng test`
+4. To run the test cases/test scripts, use Angular CLI command: `ng test`

 5.3.
 How to write unit tests
 ---------------------